slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 ## Prerequisites

+This tutorial requires that you can install a basic OnDemand instance using SLATE as described [here](https://slateci.io/blog/slate-open-ondemand.html).

 It is assumed that you already have access to a SLATE-registered Kubernetes cluster, and that you have installed and configured the SLATE command line interface.
 If not, instructions can be found at [SLATE Quickstart](https://slateci.io/docs/quickstart/).

-Additionally, this application requires that `cert-manager` and a volume provisioner be present on the cluster you are installing on.
+The remote desktop application requires that autofs can be implemented on the cluster you are installing on.
-Contact your cluster administrator for more information about this.
+The official linux man pages provide more information [here](https://linux.die.net/man/5/autofs).

+On backend resources, it is required you can install NFS/autofs, enable hostbased authentication, and can connect to an organizational LDAP.
-More information about `cert-manager` can be found [here](https://cert-manager.io/docs/installation/kubernetes/), and more information about persistent volume types can be found [here](https://kubernetes.io/docs/concepts/storage/storage-classes/).
+More information about hostbased authentication can be found [here](https://arc.liv.ac.uk/SGE/howto/hostbased-ssh.html).

 ## Configuration